-Grenade, Reaper and Be Like Water damage are multiplicative to gun damage (including Amp damage).
-Immolate is also multiplicative but has it’s own complicated damage calculation.
-All other multiplicative damage boosts are multiplicative to everything else.
+Grenade and Tear damage are multiplicative to gun damage (including Amp damage).
+All other multiplicative damage boosts are also multiplicative to everything else.

 For some detailed information on unlisted projectiles and these skills check out this document.

-Pure splash can never proc B0re, Close Enough, Chain Reaction or The Nth Degree.
-Added splash damage on a projectile that works with B0re and Close Enough will not be boosted or reduced in damage by those skills.
-Added splash damage that procs on a hit will also always proc on every subsequent hit of a bullet that procced B0re, Chain Reaction or The Nth Degree.
+Pure splash can never proc Trick Shot or The Unforgiven.
+Added splash damage on a projectile that works with Trick Shot abd The Unforgiven will not be reduced in damage by those skills.
+Added splash damage that procs on a hit will also always proc on every subsequent hit of a bullet that procced The Unforgiven.

-When a projectile with added splash damage that procs when it hits something hits an enemy with bullet reflection, the added splash still procs, dealing damage to the enemy and then the projectile bounces off (unless you have skills like B0re) but will proc the added splash again if it hits another enemy or a surface.
+When a projectile with added splash damage that procs when it hits something hits an enemy with bullet reflection, the added splash still procs, dealing damage to the enemy and then the projectile bounces off but can proc the added splash again if it hits another enemy or a surface.
 If it hits the player then directly added splash will still not deal self-damage.
-Pure splash damage ignores most bullet reflection with some exceptions like Dukino’s Mom or Incinerator, where the projectile is literally reflected, dealing no damage whatsoever.
+Pure splash damage ignores bullet reflection (BL2 has some exceptions to this, like Dukino’s Mom, so TPS might do as well).

 For some detailed information about various properties bullet reflecting enemies have check out this document.

 Example: A Torgue pistol has +100% splash, while a Maliwan pistol has +80% splash.
-The Torgue pistol will get 100% of the Amp damage added to the splash damage (so basically the pistol gets the Amp damage twice, once for the projectile and once for the splash).
-The Maliwan pistol however will only receive 80% of the Amp damage on the splash (so it gets 180% of the Amp damage in total).
+The Torgue pistol will get 100% of the damage of the Amp shield added to the splash damage (so basically the pistol gets the Amp damage twice, once for the projectile and once for the splash).
+The Maliwan pistol however will only receive 80% of the Amp shield’s damage on the splash (so it gets 180% of the Amp damage in total).

 Launcher or Gun splash damage that deals self-damage can be absorbed by Absorb shields.
 Gun splash will always give you ammo of the type of weapon you’re shooting yourself with while Launcher splash will always give you rocket launcher ammo.